HesterLim/coronavirus-analysis/README.md

 ## Content
 This dataset has daily level information on the number of affected cases, deaths and recovery from 2019 novel coronavirus (2019 Novel Coronavirus (2019-nCoV) is a virus (more specifically, a coronavirus)).The data is available from 22 Jan 2020.

+## Note:
+- The work should be checked again to make sure the number is correct

 ## References:
 - https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html#/bda7594740fd40299423467b48e9ecf6